- Highest mechanical properties of any plastic above 400°F (204°C)

 - Lowest coefficient of thermal expansion and highest compressive strength of all unfilled plastics

-Duratron CU60 PBI is the highest performance engineering thermoplastic available today.
-It offers the highest heat resistance and mechanical property retention over 205 °C (400 °F) of any unfilled plastic.
+Duratron® CU60 PBI is the highest performance engineering thermoplastic available today.
+It offers the highest heat resistance and mechanical property retention over 400°F of any unfilled plastic (see Figures 26 & 27).
 It has better wear resistance and load carrying capabilities at extreme temperatures than any other reinforced or unreinforced engineering plastic.

 As an unreinforced material, Duratron CU60 PBI is very "clean" in terms of ionic impurity and it does not outgas (except water).
-These characteristics make this material very attractive to semiconductor manufacturers for vacuum chamber applications and for the aerospace industry.
+These characteristics make this material very attractive to semiconductor manufacturers for vacuum chamber applications.
 Duratron CU60 PBI has excellent ultrasonic transparency which makes it an ideal choice for parts such as probe tip lenses in ultrasonic measuring equipment.

 Bushings used in hot runner plastic injection molds made of Duratron CU60 PBI allow the plastic being molded to remain in melt as the part "freezes" in the cool mold.
 Bushings last longer and ease clean up since hot molten plastics do not stick to Duratron CU60 PBI.
 (Prior materials: Vespel® PI, Ceramic)

-For an extra margin of safety, an aircraft engine manufacturer replaced connectors exposed to temperatures over 205 °C (400 °F) with Duratron CU60 PBI.
+For an extra margin of safety, an aircraft engine manufacturer replaced connectors exposed to temperatures over 400°F (205°C) with Duratron CU60 PBI.
 (Prior material: Vespel® PI)